eDrivers/eDriversMS/Revisions/Rebuttal.md

 Dear Dr. Otto,

-We are submitting a revised version of the manuscript "Next Generation Planning - Structuring and Sharing Environmental Drivers Data for the St. Lawrence System" (ID: 469411) for publication in Frontiers in Marine Science.
+We are submitting a revised version of the manuscript “Next Generation Planning - Structuring and Sharing Environmental Drivers Data for the St. Lawrence System” (ID: 469411) for publication in Frontiers in Marine Science.
 We would like to thank the reviewer for very constructive comments.
 We feel that we were able to address all the comments and are now submitting an improved manuscript.
-Below we explain how we have revised our manuscript based on the reviews.
+Below, you will find our responses to the reviewer’s comments and how we have revised our manuscript in view of these.

-We thank you for considering our revised manuscript and we are looking forward to hearing from you.
+We thank you for considering our revised manuscript and look forward to hearing back from you.

 Best regards,

 David Beauchesne

+# Responses to the reviewer’s comments

 <!-- =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-= -->
-# Question 1
+## Question 1
 <!-- =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-= -->

 ***Please summarize the main findings of the study***